-Cocaine does come from the South American coca plant, and historical facts show leaves from the coca plant have been chewed by the native population for thousands of years as a natural, mild stimulant to suppress thirst, hunger, fatigue, and pain.
+So where does cocaine come from?
+Cocaine comes from the South American coca plant, and historical facts show leaves from the coca plant have been chewed by the native population for thousands of years as a natural, mild stimulant to suppress thirst, hunger, fatigue, and pain.
 It also grows in Africa, Taiwan, and Southeast Asia.
 It grows to a height around eight feet, with straight branches, and leaves with dark-green topsides and bright-green underlinings, similar in appearance to bay leaves.

 Up in the mountains of the Andes region, the Incas chewed the leaves to speed breathing in the high altitude and increase their heart rates as they battled fatigue and altitude sickness.
 People native to Peru viewed the leaves as sacred and only to be used during spiritual rituals.
 As the Spanish explorers moved into the region, they were enslaved and forced to work the silver mines.
 Their captors kept them supplied with coca leaves as an energy source.
 This misuse of the drug has continued into today’s society as an addictive stimulant.